Is Melbourne Tap Water Safe to Drink in 2026? What's In It

 Tarneit, Werribee, Point Cook, Truganina, Melton, Sunbury, Bacchus Marsh

-Uses chloramine as the primary disinfectant.
-Requires higher-grade filtration to remove.
+Uses chloramine – requires higher-grade filtration to remove.

 Melbourne Water (direct)